ember-learn/guides-source/guides/release/getting-started/quick-start.md

 Open [`http://localhost:4200`](http://localhost:4200) in your browser of choice.
 You should see an Ember welcome page and not much else.
 Congratulations!
 You just created and booted your first Ember app.

+If you are having trouble getting this running, other Ember developers would be happy to help!
+Visit [The Ember Community Page](https://emberjs.com/community/) to join chat or forums.

+## Write some HTML in a template

 We will start by editing the `application` template.
 This template is always on screen while the user has your application loaded.